-Ever since I visited Sethan last year, in the winter of 2017, for learning snowboarding for the first time in life, I’ve been hooked to the sport.
-I was, in fact, so hooked that you would have found me watching tutorials about snowboarding on youtube, had you suddenly popped into my life a few months ago.
-From how to correctly stand on a snowboard to how and why to wax it — I’ve seen them all.
+Ever since I visited Sethan last year, in the winter of 2017, for learning snowboarding in India, I’ve been hooked to the sport.
+I was, in fact, so hooked that I was watching tutorials on Youtube on what to do and what not.
+From how to correctly stand on a snowboard to how to wax it — I’ve seen them all.

-To cut things short, let me tell you… buying a snowboard in India is a challenge, just like buying other sport equipment.
-Even the most popular locations for skiing like Auli and Gulmarg or someplace in Himachal Pradesh have no stores to quickly grab one.
+To cut things short, let me tell you… to buy a snowboard in India, you need to do a little work.
+It’s a challenge, just like buying other sports equipment.
+Even the most popular skiing locations in India like Auli and Gulmarg have no stores to buy a snowboard.
 Though you may easily find one to rent, buying is, unfortunately, pretty impossible.
 Most online retailers moreover don’t sell one.

 And then Decathlon happened…

 No wonder, Decathlon stores have revolutionized the sport and adventure scene in India.
-Their products, though may not be of top quality, are at least affordable and have allowed masses in India for trying different sports, that they had only dreamed of before.
+Their products, though may not be of top quality, are at least affordable.
+They have allowed people in India to try different sports, that they once only dreamed of.
 I’ve seen kids in my neighborhood, in Delhi, chasing each other on skateboards — something that only felt like a foresighted dream.

-So when renting a snowboard (for as much as 500 Rupees a day) and buying one seemed unreal to me, Decathlon’s Wed’ze came as a rescue option.
+So when renting a snowboard in Manali and other places and buying one seemed unreal to me, Decathlon’s Wed’ze came as a messiah in my life.